Special Educational Needs and Disabilities

 Who should I contact first if I want to discuss something about my child?

-Parent carers should always contact the child’s tutor first.
+Parent carers should always contact their child’s tutor in the first instance.

 Who else has a role in my child’s education?

-- Heads of Guild oversee student’s day to day life in school.
+- Progress Lead's oversee student’s day to day life in school.

 - Students on the SEN register will have a named keyworker parents can liaise with.
-Staff within the Inclusion Services may work with a student if a need is identified.
+Staff within Learning Support may work with a student if a need is identified.
 Parents will be made aware of this.

 Who can a parent carer talk to if they are worried?

-- If the concern is regarding a curriculum subject then the subject teacher or Head of Department will be able to address the concern.
+- If the concern is regarding a curriculum subject then the subject teacher or Head of Faculty will be able to address the concern.

-- If the concern is about a pastoral matter then the tutor or Head of Guild should be contacted.
+- If the concern is about a pastoral matter then the Tutor or Progress Lead should be contacted.
 If the concern regards a SEND query then the SENCO should be contacted.

 Who should a parent carer contact if they are considering whether their child/young person should join the Academy?